laila

 nsf graduate research fellow

 My name is Laila Johnston (she/her).
-I am a Cognitive Science PhD Student at Brown University advised by Roman Feiman and also working with Ellie Pavlick.
+I am a Cognitive Science PhD Student at Brown University advised by Roman Feiman and Ellie Pavlick.
 I received my B.S. in Mathematics with minors in Computer Science and Philosophy from the University of Central Florida.

 Before starting my PhD, I worked in the CoCoSci Group at MIT with Max Siegel, Josh Tenenbaum, and Tobi Gerstenberg researching conceptual reasoning within probabilistic programs and large language models, in the domain of tug-of-war games.
 Before that, I worked with David Danks researching individual differences in causal learning and building models of causal inference learning (see our cogsci paper!).

-On my free time, I enjoy playing pickleball, salsa dancing, hiking/backpacking, film photography, and going to jazz concerts.
-I also enjoy spending too much money on vinyl and buying more books than I could ever read.
+On my free time, I enjoy playing beach tennis (I won 2 medals at the IFBT 2025 World Championships), dancing salsa, bachata, and merengue, hiking/backpacking, film photography, and going to jazz concerts.
+I also enjoy spending too much money on vinyl (see my collection) and buying more books than I could ever read.